Solo curated photographic exhibition ‘I, there, here’

 From left: ‘Self, with flowers’ ‘The Birth’ ‘Bird Net’ ‘Cadavre Exquis I’ ‘The Birth’ ‘Bird Net’ © Soyoun Kim

-The most recent work, The Birth restates Michelangelo’s fresco painting, Creation of Adam in which God breathes life into Adam as the first human being who is described as a male body figure.
-The Birth illustrates two identical human figures who create an egg together and it’s result is symbolized by the family of chickens.
-An egg also is described as the symbol of birth of almighty human being in Korean myth of the founder of Silla dynasty in which the King Bak Hyeokgeose was born from an egg.
+The most recent work, The Birth restates Michelangelo’s fresco painting, Creation of Adam, in which God breathes life into Adam as the first human being as a male.
+The Birth illustrates two identical female human figures who create an egg together as the symbol of the birth of life.
+The Korean myth of the founder of the Silla dynasty also tells the story of King Bak Hyeokgeose born from an egg.

 ——————————————–